 When you’re a true sports fan, cheering on your team is not a responsibility you take lightly.
 You always come to the games prepared with your jersey, hat, face paint, and of course, a sign of support.
 These signs can be anything from simple black words on a piece of cardboard to elaborate works of art.
-But sometimes, a sign is so clever and witty that it stands out from the rest, and makes everyone standing nearby burst into laughter.
+But sometimes, a sign is so clever and witty that it stands out from the rest, and makes everyone who reads it burst into laughter.

 Love conquers all

 This really is an example of true love.
 If a couple’s love for each other can survive the Denver Broncos-Kansas City Chiefs rivalry, then it can survive anything.

 This married pair went to a Denver vs. Kansas City game, each cheering for a different team, each decked out in their team colors – the husband red for the Chiefs and the wife orange for the Broncos.
 And the fact that they’re married didn’t stop them from poking fun at each other, either.
 After all, when you’re an ardent Kansas City fan and you marry a Denver fan, it’s bound to get messy any time the teams play each other.
 But as their signs say, they married each other anyway.

 Sometimes in life there are hard choices to make.
 This woman, who made just such a choice, felt that it was the right one, and then made a sign to boast about it.